eilw/CV/README.md

 ##### Market Gravity - (2014 to Present)
 - [A niche proposition design consultancy](http://www.marketgravity.com).
-- Senior Growth and Innovation Consultant.
+- •	Worked as a Senior Growth and Innovation Consultant.

 ##### Arthur D. Little - (2012 to 2014)
 - [A global management consultancy](http://www.adlittle.com/).
-- From Business Analyst to Consultant.
+- Worked as both Business Analyst and then Consultant.
 - Covered topics such as growth strategy, assessing novel technology opportunities and their commercial impact, commercial due diligence, and innovation best practice.

 ##### Telenor (NO), Statoil (NO), Syngenta Seeds (NL) - (2009, 2010, 2011)